PleahMaCaka/Supavelte-SSR-v1/README.md

 This is a boilerplate for SvelteKit and Supabase!

-Fullstack SvelteKit and Supabase boilerplate with user authentication, routing protection, TailwindCSS, DaisyUI, ESLint Stylistic (yet), Vitest (yet).
+Fullstack SvelteKit and Supabase boilerplate with user authentication, routing protection, TailwindCSS, DaisyUI, ESLint/Prettier!

 ## Development